 There are many forms of factory accidents that can occur: faults with machinery, objects falling onto employee or injuries whilst using factory transport.

-Your office probably seems like hazard free setting, but a simple electric fault could lead to a serious shock whilst a spillage on the office kitchen floor may see you suffer a major bump.
+Your office probably seems like a hazard-free setting, but a simple electrical fault could lead to a serious shock whilst a spillage on the office kitchen floor may see you suffer a major bump.
 Whatever injury you experience in the office, you are likely able to make a claim.

 Construction sites are notoriously dangerous workspaces, no matter how well prepared you are for the hazardous work at hand.
 Tragically over 2,800 construction workers die every year whilst at work and far more are injured.

 It’s not just workplace accidents that could make you eligible for substantial compensation.
 There is a variety of work-related illnesses and injuries that should see you receive financial compensation.
 Are you suffering from any of the following conditions due to your work?